 Died on Monday, 7th February 1916 in Egypt

 More details on the above men can be found on the page, First World War Heroes: the Fallen of Meldreth.

-Steven Fuller, who has provided assistance to the Meldreth History Group, has carried out extensive research on those who died in the First World War.
-More information can be found on his website.
-Steven can be contacted by email .
+Steven Fuller, who has provided assistance to the Meldreth History Group, has carried out extensive research on the Bedfordshire Regiment in the First World War.
+There is a wealth of information on his website.
+Steven can be contacted by email.

 Second World War

 Died on Sunday, 9th July 1944 in France, aged 28

 Corporal George Clement Russell Pizzey, Royal Air Force

 Died on Tuesday, 30th October 1945, aged 34